steveshogren/blog-source/source/_posts/2014-05-04-inversed-polymorphism.markdown

 published: true
 ---

-In my last post we saw how powerful the `match` statement is in F#.
+In my last post on the power of pattern matching, we saw how powerful the `match` statement is in F#.
 Using `match` allows the compiler to give us warnings for missing cases, no matter what the type.

 Let's look at how pattern matching changes our design, allowing for an inversion of the usual OO way of polymorphism.
 Here is an example that